greenelab/deep-review/sections/02_intro.md

 treat, categorize, or study disease, all within data constrained and privacy critical environments.

-Concurrent with this explosive growth in biomedical data, a new class of machine learning algorithm - artificial neural networks, also known as deep learning - is revolutionizing domains from X to Y (I dunno - playing chess? serving ads?).
-As recently applied to image analysis problems, these architectures are blowing away prior best-in-class results, and computer scientists are now building many-layered neural networks from collections of millions of images.
-In an early famous example, scientists from Google demonstrated that a neural network could learn to identify cats simply by watching online videos [@url:http://research.google.com/archive/unsupervised_icml2012.html].
+Concurrent with this explosive growth in biomedical data, a new enthusiasm for a class of machine learning algorithms, known as deep learning, is revolutionizing domains from image search to the game of Go [@doi:10.1038/nature16961].
+As recently applied to image analysis problems, these architectures readily surpass previous best-in-class results, and computer scientists are now building many-layered neural networks from collections of millions of images.
+In a famous and early example, scientists from Google demonstrated that a neural network could learn to identify cats simply by watching online videos [@url:http://research.google.com/archive/unsupervised_icml2012.html].

 What if, more generally, deep learning could solve the challenges